IaC Implementation Patterns

 The question: Should application-specific IaC live with the application code or in a centralized infrastructure repository?

-The answer: Hybrid approach based on layers - application teams own application layer IaC, DevOps owns foundation/platform/devops layers.
+The answer: Hybrid approach based on layers; application teams own application layer IaC, DevOps owns foundation/platform/devops layers.

 Option 1: IaC With Application Code (Application Layer Only)